lifepillar/ASUnit/README.md

 GNU GPL, see COPYING for details.

-Copyright © 2006 Nir Soffer
+Copyright © 2013 Lifepillar, 2006 Nir Soffer